backgammon-java-ai/backg_java2012/README.txt

 ...History
+2012 Feb 1: compiles, computer makes its own partial moves (user has to press "Computer Move" button twice (or 4 times for doubles), dumb AI is still taking first possible move.
+If the first possible move is attempt to bear off (and other blots aren't yet in final quadrant) the AI gets stuck.

+2012 Jan 4: compiles, and AI is working but dumb: can't handle coming in from bar and chooses first possible move.
+Human has to actually make the moves for the AI (which is playing black). started 2011 Oct 18

 2011 nov 8
 [x]PipCount now counts blots on the bar (that have to come back in: count as 25).